kinvolk/coding-game-service/docs/overview.md

 Events are usually triggered in one of two ways.
 The first way is by the user interacting with the `coding-chatbox` application and responding to messages there.
-That calls the `ChatResponse` method on the DBus service.
+That calls the `ChatResponse` method on the D-Bus service.

 The other way is by other applications calling `ExternalEvent`.
 This method is just called with a single string stating what that event was.
 A call to